gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 If you notice people talking for several minutes without writing any code, alarm bells should be ringing.
 For example, if people are puzzling over the behavior of a particular code for an extended period of time.
 It's time to call to action and suggest that you simply run the code and see.

--
--
-- up until here: about general behavior and principles -
--

 ## Distributing Roles
 A logical first step is to distribute participants by what they do.